veit/python-basics-tutorial/docs/packs/distribution.rst

     $ check-wheel-contents dist/*.whl
     dist/dataprep-0.1.0-py3-none-any.whl: OK

-Alternatively, you can also install the package:
+Alternatively, you can also install the package in a new project, for example in :samp:`myapp`:

 .. code-block:: console